0xroyce/Yolo-v8-face-detection-and-training/README.md

 This repository contains a Python script designed for capturing images of faces, creating a dataset, training a YOLOv8 model, and running real-time inference.
 The script is built using OpenCV, PyTorch, and the YOLO library from Ultralytics.

+The script works on CPU or GPU(s) but I recommend at least 1 GPU.

+I recommend to set 250 images to capture as a minimum and 80 negative images as a minimum.
+In ideal scenario, you capture +600 images and +180 negative images.
+But bear in mind that you will need to sit in front of the camera for quite a long time.
+You can, however, shorten the capture images time and test it.

 ## Table of Contents

 - [Installation](#installation)